PowerCodersOrg/powercoders.org/site/content/city/career-day-zurich.md

 ---
-title: Career Day Zurich
+title: Career Day Switzerland
 image: /img/header_companies_2.jpg
-section_title: Career Day
+section_title: Career Day Switzerland
 text: >-
   Are you an IT company or do you have an IT department? \